johangithub/opex/d3/writeup.md

 Product 4: 2,28,36
 Product 5: 2,28,36

+Possible upgrade scenarios:
+Upgrade 1 plant (1,2,3,4)
+Upgrade 2 plants (12, 13, 14, 23, 24, 34)
+Upgrade 3 plants (123, 124, 134, 234)
+Upgrade all plants (1234)

+For each upgrade scenario consider different demand-fulfilling strategy --Fulfill to the closest demand no matter the capacity.
+With simulation of upgrade all plants, plant 3 ends up being overworked.
+This also doesn't take advantage of plant 1 being more efficient.

+--Let plant 4 take care of nation-wide fulfillment of product 4 and 5, and let everyone else take care of every other demand --This may work because of low demand of product 4 and 5.

+Upgrading plant 4 nor fulfilling product 4 or 5 from other locations doesn't make sense, as the total transport cost for product 4 and 5 is $1.2M and 4 is not in a favorable location.

 There are many different ways to cycle through products to meet demands.
 It takes 31 days to cycle through all products

 Plant, customer, and product details are given on the first three tabs of the workbook (“Plants”, “Customers”, and “Product”).